Bionus/imgbrd-grabber/docs/docs/filename.md

 | AP | use AM/PM display.
 AP will be replaced by either "AM" or "PM". |
 | ap | use am/pm display. ap will be replaced by either "am" or "pm". |

 All other input characters will be ignored.
-Any sequence of characters that are enclosed in singlequotes will be treated as text and not be used as an expression.
-Two consecutive singlequotes `''` are replaced by a singlequote in the output.
+Any sequence of characters that are enclosed in single quotes will be treated as text and not be used as an expression.
+Two consecutive single quotes `''` are replaced by a single quote in the output.

-Some examples, assumed that the date is 21 May 2001 at 14:13:09:
+Some examples assumed that the date is 21 May 2001 at 14:13:09:

 | Format          | Result        |
 | --------------- | ------------- |